cdktf/cdktf-provider-cloudflare/docs/dataCloudflareWorkerVersion.go.md

 - *Type:* *string

+Identifier for the version, which can be ID or the literal "latest" to operate on the most recently created version.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/data-sources/worker_version#version_id DataCloudflareWorkerVersion#version_id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/data-sources/worker_version#version_id DataCloudflareWorkerVersion#version_id}

 ---